Chichen Itza & Cenotes Xkeken,Samula & Valladolid From Cancun

 Safety Information

-The Riviera Maya and the Yucatan are generally safe for tourists, but petty crime and scams can occur.
-Be aware of your surroundings and take precautions to protect your belongings.
+Cancun, Riviera Maya, and the Yucatan are generally safe for tourists, but petty crime and scams can occur.
+Stay alert and take precautions.

 Important Precautions: